Arne L. Kalleberg

-Arne Lindeman Kalleberg (born February 9, 1949) is a Kenan Distinguished Professor of Sociology at the University of North Carolina at Chapel Hill and a Faculty Fellow at the Carolina Population Center.
+Arne Lindeman Kalleberg (born February 9, 1949) is a Norwegian social scientist, serving as the Kenan Distinguished Professor of Sociology at the University of North Carolina at Chapel Hill, and a Faculty Fellow at the Carolina Population Center.
 He is also an adjunct professor in the Kenan-Flagler Business School, the Department of Public Policy, and the Curriculum in Global Studies.
 Kalleberg served as the secretary of the American Sociological Association from 2001 to 2004 and as its president from 2007 to 2008.
 He has been the editor-in-chief of Social Forces, an international journal of social research for over ten years.
+He was elected a fellow of the National Academy of Sciences in 2024.

 Biography

 Kalleberg received his B.A. from Brooklyn College and his M.S. and Ph.D. (in 1975) from the University of Wisconsin–Madison.
 He was a faculty member at Indiana University for 10 years, where he served as the director of the Institute of Social Research.
 He moved to the University of North Carolina at Chapel Hill in 1986.
 Previous administrative roles at the University of North Carolina at Chapel Hill include chair of the Department of Sociology (1990–2000), senior associate dean of The Graduate School (2001–2004), senior associate vice chancellor for graduate studies and research (interim) (2000–2001), senior associate dean for social sciences and international programs (2004–2007), and director of international programs (2007–2008).
 He has been a visiting professor at universities in Germany, Norway, South Korea, and Sweden.